 The reason a wicket is named as it is is because originally a wicket only consisted of two stumps and looked a little bit like a gate.
 Even when the third stump was introduced in the eighteenth century, the name stuck!

-Find out more about how Pickerings Lifts Loading Systems can help with your servicing and maintenance requirements, contact us today.
+Find out more about how Pickerings Lifts Loading Systems can service and maintain your wicket gates, contact us today.